avyboy/aresmush/tutorials/coding/templates.md

 Many templates have extra tags that don't appear in the out-of-the-box template, which you can add if you like.
 How do you know what tags are available?
 Every template has a list, found in the [plugin documentation]({{site.siteroot}}rdoc/).

-For example, looking at the character description template (AresMUSH::Describe::CharacterTemplate) we can see the tags used above - name, description, actor - but also some other ones, like afk_message and rank.
+For example, looking at the character description template (AresMUSH::Describe::CharacterTemplate) we can see the tags used above - name, description, actor - but also some other ones, like rank.

 Let's say you're on a military game and you want to add rank to the description template.
 Just chuck it in there where you want it to appear - perhaps after full name: